Dogsplorer

 Winter Trips are Best

 Your dog will find a trip between December – March to be the most pleasant.
 Temperatures average at around 60 degrees during the day and skies are sunny.
 You’ll be able to take full advantage of the daytime hours and won’t be limited to early morning or late afternoon hikes.
-Autumn and spring are also great times to visit.

-Why you should Avoid Going in Summer
+Why You Should Avoid Going In Summer

 With July temperatures averaging 99 degrees, I would avoid a summer holiday visit with pets.
 While it is possible, it’s hard to keep dogs cool in the heat.